hedgehoglab-engineering/todo-workshop-template/frontend/README.md

 npm run build && npm run start
 ```

-`npm run dev` includes live-restarts with a dev server, `npm run start` will run a production build
+`npm run dev` includes live-restarts with a dev server, `npm run start` will run a production build.

 ## Where is the code?